 Now in Color Book Launch

-On Monday, November 2, 5:30pm PST / 8:30pm EST, come celebrate the publication of Jacqueline Balderrama’s first full-length collection, Now in Color, winner of the 2020 Perugia Press Prize!
-This event on Día de los Muertos features Balderrama and special guests: poets Juan Felipe Herrera (U.S. Poet Laureate emeritus), Sally Ball (author of Hold Sway), and Alberto Ríos (Arizona’s inaugural poet laureate).
-Listen in to poetry in community around this important new book that uses ekphrasis, portraiture, and family mythos to deepen our understanding of hybrid identities and call attention to those impacted by tensions along the U.S.-Mexico border.
-Free to attend, but you need to register here for this webinar in advance.
+On Monday, November 2, we celebrated the publication of Jacqueline Balderrama’s first full-length collection, Now in Color, winner of the 2020 Perugia Press Prize!
+This event on Día de los Muertos featured Balderrama and special guests: poets Juan Felipe Herrera (U.S. Poet Laureate emeritus), Sally Ball (author of Hold Sway), and Alberto Ríos (Arizona’s inaugural poet laureate).
+This important new book uses ekphrasis, portraiture, and family mythos to deepen our understanding of hybrid identities and call attention to those impacted by tensions along the U.S.-Mexico border.
+Watch the recording of the launch event here.

 Jacqueline Balderrama lives and teaches in Salt Lake City, where she is a doctoral candidate in literature and creative writing at the University of Utah.
 She is the author of the chapbook Nectar and Small (Finishing Line Press, 2019), and her first full-length collection Now in Color won the 2020 Perugia Press Prize (Perugia, 2020).
 Balderrama is a poetry editor for Iron City Magazine and Quarterly West.
 She has been involved in the Letras Latinas literary initiative, the ASU Prison Education Program, and the Wasatch Writers in the Schools.
 Author website: http://jacquelinebalderrama.com.